 Concord, New Hampshire

 Start on Clinton St. where the first mile is mostly flat.
-Starts are chip timed.
 Mile 2 includes a 6/10 mile hill (Clinton St. then right onto Silk Farm Road).
 Mile 3 is mostly flat with some downgrades near the end (Silk Farm to Dunbarton Road).
 Mile 4 begins slightly down then climbs to Pleasant Street with a hill as the course turns east on Pleasant.
 Mile 5 soon takes a right into the Pleasant View Retirement Community grounds, passing in front of the main building and continuing down Reddington Road all the way to Fruit St. Then right on Fruit and right into Memorial Field.
 Finish will be on the track.
 See course map below which will expand to a large pdf file.